workroomprds/handsonlab/blackbox API exercise.md

 # BlackBox API
 *Basics:* Explore black box puzzles with an automated tool over an api.

+*About:* How different intetrfaces tell you different things.
+Exploring an API.

 *Source:* an existing workshop, new puzzles.

 *Aim:* Tiny tools to run many tests.